-If you are diagnosed with metabolic syndrome X, the goal of treatment will be to reduce your risk of developing further health complications.
-Your doctor will recommend lifestyle changes that may include losing between seven and 10 percent of your current weight and getting at least 30 minutes of moderate to intense exercise five to seven days a week.
-Your doctor may also suggest that you quit smoking and reduce or eliminate alcohol consumption.
+If you are diagnosed with metabolic syndrome, the goal of treatment will be to reduce your risk of developing further health complications.
+Your doctor will recommend lifestyle changes that may include losing between 7 and 10 percent of your current weight and getting at least 30 minutes of moderate to intense exercise five to seven days a week.
+They may also suggest that you quit smoking.

-Your doctor may prescribe medications to reduce your blood pressure, cholesterol, and blood sugar.
-He or she also may prescribe low-dose aspirin to help reduce your risk of stroke and heart attack .
+Your doctor may prescribe medications to reduce your blood pressure, cholesterol, and/or blood sugar.
+They may also prescribe low-dose aspirin to help reduce your risk of stroke and heart attack.

-The outlook for people who develop metabolic syndrome X can be quite good if symptoms of the disorder are managed.
-Individuals who take their doctor’s advice, eat right, exercise, stop smoking, and lose weight will reduce their chances of developing serious health problems such as a heart attack or stroke.
+The outlook for people with metabolic syndrome can be quite good if symptoms are managed.
+People who take their doctor’s advice, eat right, exercise, stop smoking, and lose weight will reduce their chances of developing serious health problems such as a heart attack or stroke.

-Although treatment to reduce the symptoms of metabolic syndrome X will help reduce health complications, most people with this condition will have a long-term risk of developing cardiovascular disease.
-If you develop this condition, you will need to be monitored by your doctor to help prevent serious health problems including heart attack or stroke.
+Although symptom management will reduce health complications, most people with this condition have a long-term risk of cardiovascular disease.
+If you develop this condition, you will need to be monitored by your doctor to help prevent serious health problems such as heart attack and stroke.

-In particular, you should eat a healthy diet that includes fruits, vegetables, and whole grains.
+In particular, eat a healthy diet that includes fruits, vegetables, and whole grains.
 Exercise is also important when it comes to preventing this condition.
-Regular physical activity will reduce your blood pressure, blood sugar levels, and cholesterol levels.
+Regular physical activity will reduce your blood pressure, blood sugar, and cholesterol levels.
 The key is to try to maintain a healthy weight.
 Talk to your doctor before beginning an exercise program or radically changing your diet.

-Prevention of metabolic syndrome X will also require you to have regular physical exams.
-Your doctor can measure your blood pressure and complete blood work that may indicate the early development of metabolic syndrome X. Early diagnosis of the condition and treatment will reduce health complications over the long term.
+Prevention of metabolic syndrome will also require that you have regular physical exams.
+Your doctor can measure your blood pressure and complete blood work that may indicate the early development of metabolic syndrome.
+Early diagnosis of the condition and treatment will reduce health complications over the long term.

 Published By: Healthline Networks, Inc.